Uganda Travel Guide – All the Information You Need

 It is possible to get issued a visa on arrival at Entebbe Airport as long as one satisfies the entry requirements.
 However, visas can be obtained from Ugandan High Commission offices internationally.
 Ugandan tourist visas are $100 US.
-Also, a new East African Visa, also $100 is available at entry points in Uganda; these allow multiple entry to Uganda, Kenya and Rwanda for a 3 month period.
+Also, a new East African Visa, also $100 is available at entry points in Uganda; these allow multiple entries to Uganda, Kenya, and Rwanda for a 3-month period.

 On arrival in the country, you may be asked to show you have sufficient funds to support your stay and that you have an onward ticket.